AAP MLA Harmeet Singh Pathanmajra Arrested in Rape Case After Escape

 However, Pathanmajra had denied police claims of being involved in firing at cops and said he fled after learning that he would be killed in a "fake encounter".

-After he escaped police custody, Pathanmajra in last November appeared in a video interview with an Australia-based web Punjabi channel in which he claimed that he would "return home only after securing bail".
+After he escaped police custody, Pathanmajra, in late November, appeared in a video interview with an Australia-based web Punjabi channel in which he claimed that he would "return home only after securing bail".

 Denying all allegations, he had then termed the case a "political conspiracy", aimed at silencing voices that speak for Punjab's people.